Sole trader simplified expenses: when they save you money

 What are simplified expenses?

 Simplified expenses are flat-rate deductions that HMRC allows sole traders and partnerships to use instead of calculating actual business costs.
 They cover three areas: vehicles, working from home, and living in your business premises.
 The idea is straightforward: instead of tracking every receipt and splitting costs between business and personal use, you claim a fixed amount per mile, per month, or per person.
+This system is designed to make life easier for small business owners and self-employed individuals who might not have the time or resources to keep detailed financial records.

 Vehicle expenses: flat rate vs actual costs